Welcome to elk hunting Guide

 You may also listen to this article by using the following controls.

-Heeding the Call of Elk Huntingfrom:
+The Beauty of Idaho Elk Huntingfrom:

 Ouray Colorado Elk Hunting News

 COLORADO CPW approves big game regulations - OurayNews.com

 Colorado Parks and Wildlife Commission approved regulation changes that impact big game hunting in Colorado at its January meeting.
 Other regulation changes were made in November.
 Commissioners received briefings on possible changes over the past ...

 7 Most Amazing Under-the-Radar Road Trips in the U.S. - Yahoo Travel